casparhubinger/simplified-admin-menu/docs/index.md

 ## 💡 Installation

-🚫 **DO NOT INSTALL THIS without running it on a testing site first!**

-Clone this repository to your local machine, or [download the latest release](https://github.com/casparhubinger/simplified-admin-menu/releases/latest).
+- Clone this repository to your local machine, or [download the latest release](https://github.com/casparhubinger/simplified-admin-menu/releases/latest).

-You can install the .zip file like any other plugin via _wp-admin › Plugins › Add New_.
+- You can install the .zip file like any other plugin via _wp-admin › Plugins › Add New_.

 If you don’t know what a .zip file is, or how to upload one to WordPress, make sure you have a WordPress-savvy person nearby before you proceed, or you might end up breaking your website.

 ###  Will this be available via WordPress.org?

 No plans in that direction, but you can use the [GitHub Updater plugin](https://github.com/afragen/github-updater/).

+### Will it work with…?

+It will work with a lot of (if not most) plugins and themes, but the question is: will it be pratical?

+- If you run a simple blog or small business site without a lot of extra functionality, this plugin will probably blend in seamlessly with your setup.
+- If you run a WooCommerce shop, or a site with a bunch of custom post types, your site will still work with this plugin, but you’ll find your custom post types (or WooCommerce orders) in the _Setup_ menu under _Plugin Settings_.
+You’ll probably don’t want that.

 ## 🌈 Translations